Accident Insurance Benefit Calculator

 If you are choosing between policies, the most useful habit is to hold two inputs steady and change only one at a time.
 For example, keep the same base amount and state factor, then test medium versus high severity.
 After that, keep the base amount and severity fixed while switching the state factor.
 This isolates the effect of each assumption and makes the result much easier to interpret.

-The output is best read as a planning band.
+The accident insurance benefit result is best read as a planning band, not a promise of what a claim will pay.
 The left side of the range shows a lower-end estimate based on the minimum multiplier for the selected severity level.
 The right side shows an upper-end estimate based on the maximum multiplier in that same band.
 That means the width of the range itself contains information.
 A narrow range suggests less uncertainty inside the selected category, while a very wide range reminds you that severe cases can vary dramatically even before other policy details are considered.

 In practical terms, a result can help with several different decisions.
 You might use it to compare whether two accident policies feel proportionate to your needs, whether a supplemental plan would meaningfully reduce financial stress after a major injury, or whether your emergency savings would still leave a noticeable gap.
 You can also use it as a conversation starter when asking an insurance professional how a real policy schedule differs from a rough multiplier model like this one.